Sony headphones and players: Morita’s legacy

-Ahen Sony founder Akio Morita presented the world’s first Walkman 43 years ago, a magnetic tape cassette was rotating inside the mobile musician.
-Today, many technology generations later, the descendants of the Walkman clan are still around.
+AWhen Sony founder Akio Morita presented the world’s first Walkman 43 years ago, a magnetic tape cassette was rotating inside the mobile musician.
+Today, many technology generations later, the descendants of the Walkman clan still exist.
 The idea of music fun on the go has survived – not even the end of the iPod and other itinerant entertainers has changed that.

 For the latest and most spectacular version of the Walkman, however, the trouser pocket would be a daring container: the mighty piece of electronics pulls down the waistband with a weight of almost a pound – the trousers have to sit securely.
 It is therefore clear where Sony locates the ecological niche for Walkman survival: in the realms of the high end, where compromises have no place.